Christian Mitchell: Caucus memberships

-Policy positions
+Votes, legislation, and policy stances

 Mitchell was one of the most progressive members of the Illinois House of Representatives.
 On March 3, 2014, the Chicago Tribune described Mitchell as "just what his constituents need: a smart, hardworking lawmaker whose first priority is to look out for them."
 He is known as someone who shows a deep understanding of Illinois' problems as well as a lawmaker who proposes a wide range of solutions.